National MP Judith Collins says John Key threw her under a bus over Oravida scandal

 "That was a terrible thing to do when the last person that had been done to was Taito Philip Field who had served about six or seven years in jail."

-Collins also said she does like the nickname "Crusher Collins" – acquired as Police Minister when proposed crushing the cars of street racers - because it is very one-dimensional.
+Collins also said she doesn't like the nickname "Crusher Collins" – acquired as Police Minister when proposed crushing the cars of street racers - because it is very one-dimensional.

 "It gave people permission to treat me as less than human," she said.